See any bugs/typos/confusing explanations? Open a GitHub issue. You can also comment below

 Components of unbounded size: The following quantities relating to a DFA are not bounded by any constant.
 We stress that these are still finite for any given input.

 • The number of steps that the DFA takes can grow with the length of the input.
-Indeed, a DFA makes a single pass on the input and so it takes precisely \(|x|\) steps on an input \(x\in \{0,1\}^*\).
+Indeed, a DFA makes a single pass on the input and so it takes precisely x|x| steps on an input x{0,1}x\in \{0,1\}^*.

 DFA-computable functions

-We say that a function \(F:\{0,1\}^* \rightarrow \{0,1\}\) is DFA computable if there exists some \(\ensuremath{\mathit{DFA}}\) that computes \(F\).
+We say that a function F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\} is DFA computable if there exists some DFA\ensuremath{\mathit{DFA}} that computes FF.
 In Chapter 4 we saw that every finite function is computable by some Boolean circuit.
 Thus, at this point, you might expect that every infinite function is computable by some DFA.
 However, this is very much not the case.
 We will soon see some simple examples of infinite functions that are not computable by DFAs, but for starters, let us prove that such functions exist.

-Let \(\ensuremath{\mathit{DFACOMP}}\) be the set of all Boolean functions \(F:\{0,1\}^* \rightarrow \{0,1\}\) such that there exists a DFA computing \(F\).
-Then \(\ensuremath{\mathit{DFACOMP}}\) is countable.
+Let DFACOMP\ensuremath{\mathit{DFACOMP}} be the set of all Boolean functions F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\} such that there exists a DFA computing FF.
+Then DFACOMP\ensuremath{\mathit{DFACOMP}} is countable.

-Every DFA can be described by a finite length string, which yields an onto map from \(\{0,1\}^*\) to \(\ensuremath{\mathit{DFACOMP}}\): namely, the function that maps a string describing an automaton \(A\) to the function that it computes.
+Every DFA can be described by a finite length string, which yields an onto map from {0,1}\{0,1\}^* to DFACOMP\ensuremath{\mathit{DFACOMP}}: namely, the function that maps a string describing an automaton AA to the function that it computes.

-Every DFA can be described by a finite string, representing the transition function \(T\) and the set of accepting states, and every DFA \(A\) computes some function \(F:\{0,1\}^* \rightarrow \{0,1\}\).
-Thus we can define the following function \(StDC:\{0,1\}^* \rightarrow \ensuremath{\mathit{DFACOMP}}\):
+Every DFA can be described by a finite string, representing the transition function TT and the set of accepting states, and every DFA AA computes some function F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\}.
+Thus we can define the following function StDC:{0,1}DFACOMPStDC:\{0,1\}^* \rightarrow \ensuremath{\mathit{DFACOMP}}:

-\[ StDC(a) = \begin{cases} F & a \text{ represents automaton } A \text{ and } F \text{ is the function } A \text{ computes } \\ \ensuremath{\mathit{ONE}} & \text{otherwise} \end{cases} \]
+StDC(a)={Fa represents automaton A and F is the function A computes ONEotherwise StDC(a) = \begin{cases} F & a \text{ represents automaton } A \text{ and } F \text{ is the function } A \text{ computes } \\ \ensuremath{\mathit{ONE}} & \text{otherwise} \end{cases}

-where \(\ensuremath{\mathit{ONE}}:\{0,1\}^* \rightarrow \{0,1\}\) is the constant function that outputs \(1\) on all inputs (and is a member of \(\ensuremath{\mathit{DFACOMP}}\)).
-Since by definition, every function \(F\) in \(\ensuremath{\mathit{DFACOMP}}\) is computable by some automaton, \(StDC\) is an onto function from \(\{0,1\}^*\) to \(\ensuremath{\mathit{DFACOMP}}\), which means that \(\ensuremath{\mathit{DFACOMP}}\) is countable (see Section 2.4.2).
+where ONE:{0,1}{0,1}\ensuremath{\mathit{ONE}}:\{0,1\}^* \rightarrow \{0,1\} is the constant function that outputs 11 on all inputs (and is a member of DFACOMP\ensuremath{\mathit{DFACOMP}}).
+Since by definition, every function FF in DFACOMP\ensuremath{\mathit{DFACOMP}} is computable by some automaton, StDCStDC is an onto function from {0,1}\{0,1\}^* to DFACOMP\ensuremath{\mathit{DFACOMP}}, which means that DFACOMP\ensuremath{\mathit{DFACOMP}} is countable (see Section 2.4.2).

 Since the set of all Boolean functions is uncountable, we get the following corollary:

-There exists a Boolean function \(F:\{0,1\}^* \rightarrow \{0,1\}\) that is not computable by any DFA.
+There exists a Boolean function F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\} that is not computable by any DFA.

-If every Boolean function \(F\) is computable by some DFA, then \(\ensuremath{\mathit{DFACOMP}}\) equals the set \(\ensuremath{\mathit{ALL}}\) of all Boolean functions, but by Theorem 2.12, the latter set is uncountable, contradicting Theorem 6.4.
+If every Boolean function FF is computable by some DFA, then DFACOMP\ensuremath{\mathit{DFACOMP}} equals the set ALL\ensuremath{\mathit{ALL}} of all Boolean functions, but by Theorem 2.12, the latter set is uncountable, contradicting Theorem 6.4.

 Regular expressions

 Searching for a piece of text is a common task in computing.
 At its heart, the search problem is quite simple.
-We have a collection \(X = \{ x_0, \ldots, x_k \}\) of strings (e.g., files on a hard-drive, or student records in a database), and the user wants to find out the subset of all the \(x \in X\) that are matched by some pattern (e.g., all files whose names end with the string .txt).
-In full generality, we can allow the user to specify the pattern by specifying a (computable) function \(F:\{0,1\}^* \rightarrow \{0,1\}\), where \(F(x)=1\) corresponds to the pattern matching \(x\).
-That is, the user provides a program \(P\) in a programming language such as Python, and the system returns all \(x \in X\) such that \(P(x)=1\).
-For example, one could search for all text files that contain the string important document or perhaps (letting \(P\) correspond to a neural-network based classifier) all images that contain a cat.
-However, we don’t want our system to get into an infinite loop just trying to evaluate the program \(P\)!
+We have a collection X={x0,,xk}X = \{ x_0, \ldots, x_k \} of strings (e.g., files on a hard-drive, or student records in a database), and the user wants to find out the subset of all the xXx \in X that are matched by some pattern (e.g., all files whose names end with the string .txt).
+In full generality, we can allow the user to specify the pattern by specifying a (computable) function F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\}, where F(x)=1F(x)=1 corresponds to the pattern matching xx.
+That is, the user provides a program PP in a programming language such as Python, and the system returns all xXx \in X such that P(x)=1P(x)=1.
+For example, one could search for all text files that contain the string important document or perhaps (letting PP correspond to a neural-network based classifier) all images that contain a cat.
+However, we don’t want our system to get into an infinite loop just trying to evaluate the program PP!
 For this reason, typical systems for searching files or databases do not allow users to specify the patterns using full-fledged programming languages.
 Rather, such systems use restricted computational models that on the one hand are rich enough to capture many of the queries needed in practice (e.g., all filenames ending with .txt, or all phone numbers of the form (617) xxx-xxxx), but on the other hand are restricted enough so that queries can be evaluated very efficiently on huge files and in particular cannot result in an infinite loop.

 One of the most popular such computational models is regular expressions.
 If you ever used an advanced text editor, a command-line shell, or have done any kind of manipulation of text files, then you have probably come across regular expressions.

-A regular expression over some alphabet \(\Sigma\) is obtained by combining elements of \(\Sigma\) with the operation of concatenation, as well as \(|\) (corresponding to or) and \(*\) (corresponding to repetition zero or more times).
-(Common implementations of regular expressions in programming languages and shells typically include some extra operations on top of \(|\) and \(*\), but these operations can be implemented as “syntactic sugar” using the operators \(|\) and \(*\).)
-For example, the following regular expression over the alphabet \(\{0,1\}\) corresponds to the set of all strings \(x\in \{0,1\}^*\) where every digit is repeated at least twice:
+A regular expression over some alphabet Σ\Sigma is obtained by combining elements of Σ\Sigma with the operation of concatenation, as well as | (corresponding to or) and * (corresponding to repetition zero or more times).
+(Common implementations of regular expressions in programming languages and shells typically include some extra operations on top of | and *, but these operations can be implemented as “syntactic sugar” using the operators | and *.)
+For example, the following regular expression over the alphabet {0,1}\{0,1\} corresponds to the set of all strings x{0,1}x\in \{0,1\}^* where every digit is repeated at least twice:

-\[ (00(0^*)|11(1^*))^* \;. \]
+(00(0)11(1)) .
+(00(0^*)|11(1^*))^* \;.

-\[ (a|b|c|d)(a|b|c|d)^*(1|2|3|4|5|6|7|8|9)(0|1|2|3|4|5|6|7|8|9)^* \;. \;\;(6.1) \]
+(abcd)(abcd)(123456789)(0123456789) .
+(6.1) (a|b|c|d)(a|b|c|d)^*(1|2|3|4|5|6|7|8|9)(0|1|2|3|4|5|6|7|8|9)^* \;. \;\;(6.1)

 Formally, regular expressions are defined by the following recursive definition:

-A regular expression \(e\) over an alphabet \(\Sigma\) is a string over \(\Sigma \cup \{ (,),|,*,\emptyset, \ensuremath{\text{\texttt{""}}} \}\) that has one of the following forms:
+A regular expression ee over an alphabet Σ\Sigma is a string over Σ{(,),,,,""}\Sigma \cup \{ (,),|,*,\emptyset, \ensuremath{\text{\texttt{""}}} \} that has one of the following forms:

-1. \(e = \sigma\) where \(\sigma \in \Sigma\)
+1. e=σe = \sigma where σΣ\sigma \in \Sigma

-2. \(e = (e' | e'')\) where \(e', e''\) are regular expressions.
+2. e=(ee)e = (e' | e'') where e,ee', e'' are regular expressions.

-3. \(e = (e')(e'')\) where \(e',e''\) are regular expressions.
-(We often drop the parentheses when there is no danger of confusion and so write this as \(e' \; e''\).)
+3. e=(e)(e)e = (e')(e'') where e,ee',e'' are regular expressions.
+(We often drop the parentheses when there is no danger of confusion and so write this as e ee' \; e''.)

-4. \(e = (e')^*\) where \(e'\) is a regular expression.
+4. e=(e)e = (e')^* where ee' is a regular expression.

-Finally we also allow the following “edge cases”: \(e = \emptyset\) and \(e = \ensuremath{\text{\texttt{""}}}\).
+Finally we also allow the following “edge cases”: e=e = \emptyset and e=""e = \ensuremath{\text{\texttt{""}}}.
 These are the regular expressions corresponding to accepting no strings, and accepting only the empty string respectively.

 We will drop parentheses when they can be inferred from the context.
-We also use the convention that OR and concatenation are left-associative, and we give highest precedence to \(*\), then concatenation, and then OR.
-Thus for example we write \(00^*|11\) instead of \(((0)(0^*))|((1)(1))\).
+We also use the convention that OR and concatenation are left-associative, and we give highest precedence to *, then concatenation, and then OR.
+Thus for example we write 001100^*|11 instead of ((0)(0))((1)(1))((0)(0^*))|((1)(1)).

-Every regular expression \(e\) corresponds to a function \(\Phi_{e}:\Sigma^* \rightarrow \{0,1\}\) where \(\Phi_{e}(x)=1\) if \(x\) matches the regular expression.
-For example, if \(e = (00|11)^*\) then \(\Phi_e(110011)=1\) but \(\Phi_e(101)=0\) (can you see why?).
+Every regular expression ee corresponds to a function Φe:Σ{0,1}\Phi_{e}:\Sigma^* \rightarrow \{0,1\} where Φe(x)=1\Phi_{e}(x)=1 if xx matches the regular expression.
+For example, if e=(0011)e = (00|11)^* then Φe(110011)=1\Phi_e(110011)=1 but Φe(101)=0\Phi_e(101)=0 (can you see why?).

-The formal definition of \(\Phi_{e}\) is one of those definitions that is more cumbersome to write than to grasp.
+The formal definition of Φe\Phi_{e} is one of those definitions that is more cumbersome to write than to grasp.
 Thus it might be easier for you first to work out the definition on your own, and then check that it matches what is written below.

-Let \(e\) be a regular expression over the alphabet \(\Sigma\).
-The function \(\Phi_{e}:\Sigma^* \rightarrow \{0,1\}\) is defined as follows:
+Let ee be a regular expression over the alphabet Σ\Sigma.
+The function Φe:Σ{0,1}\Phi_{e}:\Sigma^* \rightarrow \{0,1\} is defined as follows:

-1. If \(e = \sigma\) then \(\Phi_{e}(x)=1\) iff \(x=\sigma\).
+1. If e=σe = \sigma then Φe(x)=1\Phi_{e}(x)=1 iff x=σx=\sigma.

-2. If \(e = (e' | e'')\) then \(\Phi_{e}(x) = \Phi_{e'}(x) \vee \Phi_{e''}(x)\) where \(\vee\) is the OR operator.
+2. If e=(ee)e = (e' | e'') then Φe(x)=Φe(x)Φe(x)\Phi_{e}(x) = \Phi_{e'}(x) \vee \Phi_{e''}(x) where \vee is the OR operator.

-3. If \(e = (e')(e'')\) then \(\Phi_{e}(x) = 1\) iff there is some \(x',x'' \in \Sigma^*\) such that \(x\) is the concatenation of \(x'\) and \(x''\) and \(\Phi_{e'}(x')=\Phi_{e''}(x'')=1\).
+3. If e=(e)(e)e = (e')(e'') then Φe(x)=1\Phi_{e}(x) = 1 iff there is some x,xΣx',x'' \in \Sigma^* such that xx is the concatenation of xx' and xx'' and Φe(x)=Φe(x)=1\Phi_{e'}(x')=\Phi_{e''}(x'')=1.

-4. If \(e= (e')*\) then \(\Phi_{e}(x)=1\) iff there is some \(k\in \N\) and some \(x_0,\ldots,x_{k-1} \in \Sigma^*\) such that \(x\) is the concatenation \(x_0 \cdots x_{k-1}\) and \(\Phi_{e'}(x_i)=1\) for every \(i\in [k]\).
+4. If e=(e)e= (e')* then Φe(x)=1\Phi_{e}(x)=1 iff there is some kNk\in \N and some x0,,xk1Σx_0,\ldots,x_{k-1} \in \Sigma^* such that xx is the concatenation x0xk1x_0 \cdots x_{k-1} and Φe(xi)=1\Phi_{e'}(x_i)=1 for every i[k]i\in [k].

-5. Finally, for the edge cases \(\Phi_{\emptyset}\) is the constant zero function, and \(\Phi_{\ensuremath{\text{\texttt{""}}}}\) is the function that only outputs \(1\) on the empty string \(\ensuremath{\text{\texttt{""}}}\).
+5. Finally, for the edge cases Φ\Phi_{\emptyset} is the constant zero function, and Φ""\Phi_{\ensuremath{\text{\texttt{""}}}} is the function that only outputs 11 on the empty string ""\ensuremath{\text{\texttt{""}}}.

-We say that a regular expression \(e\) over \(\Sigma\) matches a string \(x \in \Sigma^*\) if \(\Phi_{e}(x)=1\).
+We say that a regular expression ee over Σ\Sigma matches a string xΣx \in \Sigma^* if Φe(x)=1\Phi_{e}(x)=1.

 The definitions above are not inherently difficult but are a bit cumbersome.
 So you should pause here and go over it again until you understand why it corresponds to our intuitive notion of regular expressions.
 This is important not just for understanding regular expressions themselves (which are used time and again in a great many applications) but also for getting better at understanding recursive definitions in general.

-A Boolean function is called “regular” if it outputs \(1\) on precisely the set of strings that are matched by some regular expression.
+A Boolean function is called “regular” if it outputs 11 on precisely the set of strings that are matched by some regular expression.
 That is,

-Let \(\Sigma\) be a finite set and \(F:\Sigma^* \rightarrow \{0,1\}\) be a Boolean function.
-We say that \(F\) is regular if \(F=\Phi_{e}\) for some regular expression \(e\).
+Let Σ\Sigma be a finite set and F:Σ{0,1}F:\Sigma^* \rightarrow \{0,1\} be a Boolean function.
+We say that FF is regular if F=ΦeF=\Phi_{e} for some regular expression ee.

-Similarly, for every formal language \(L \subseteq \Sigma^*\), we say that \(L\) is regular if and only if there is a regular expression \(e\) such that \(x\in L\) iff \(e\) matches \(x\).
+Similarly, for every formal language LΣL \subseteq \Sigma^*, we say that LL is regular if and only if there is a regular expression ee such that xLx\in L iff ee matches xx.

-Let \(\Sigma=\{ a,b,c,d,0,1,2,3,4,5,6,7,8,9 \}\) and \(F:\Sigma^* \rightarrow \{0,1\}\) be the function such that \(F(x)\) outputs \(1\) iff \(x\) consists of one or more of the letters \(a\)-\(d\) followed by a sequence of one or more digits (without a leading zero).
-Then \(F\) is a regular function, since \(F=\Phi_e\) where
+Let Σ={a,b,c,d,0,1,2,3,4,5,6,7,8,9}\Sigma=\{ a,b,c,d,0,1,2,3,4,5,6,7,8,9 \} and F:Σ{0,1}F:\Sigma^* \rightarrow \{0,1\} be the function such that F(x)F(x) outputs 11 iff xx consists of one or more of the letters aa-dd followed by a sequence of one or more digits (without a leading zero).
+Then FF is a regular function, since F=ΦeF=\Phi_e where

 is the expression we saw in Equation 6.1.

-If we wanted to verify, for example, that \(\Phi_e(abc12078)=1\), we can do so by noticing that the expression \((a|b|c|d)\) matches the string \(a\), \((a|b|c|d)^*\) matches \(bc\), \((1|2|3|4|5|6|7|8|9)\) matches the string \(1\), and the expression \((0|1|2|3|4|5|6|7|8|9)^*\) matches the string \(2078\).
+If we wanted to verify, for example, that Φe(abc12078)=1\Phi_e(abc12078)=1, we can do so by noticing that the expression (abcd)(a|b|c|d) matches the string aa, (abcd)(a|b|c|d)^* matches bcbc, (123456789)(1|2|3|4|5|6|7|8|9) matches the string 11, and the expression (0123456789)(0|1|2|3|4|5|6|7|8|9)^* matches the string 20782078.
 Each one of those boils down to a simpler expression.
-For example, the expression \((a|b|c|d)^*\) matches the string \(bc\) because both of the one-character strings \(b\) and \(c\) are matched by the expression \(a|b|c|d\).
+For example, the expression (abcd)(a|b|c|d)^* matches the string bcbc because both of the one-character strings bb and cc are matched by the expression abcda|b|c|d.

-Regular expression can be defined over any finite alphabet \(\Sigma\), but as usual, we will mostly focus our attention on the binary case, where \(\Sigma = \{0,1\}\).
+Regular expression can be defined over any finite alphabet Σ\Sigma, but as usual, we will mostly focus our attention on the binary case, where Σ={0,1}\Sigma = \{0,1\}.
 Most (if not all) of the theoretical and practical general insights about regular expressions can be gleaned from studying the binary case.

 Algorithms for matching regular expressions

-Regular expressions would not be very useful for search if we could not evaluate, given a regular expression \(e\), whether a string \(x\) is matched by \(e\).
+Regular expressions would not be very useful for search if we could not evaluate, given a regular expression ee, whether a string xx is matched by ee.
 Luckily, there is an algorithm to do so.
-Specifically, there is an algorithm (think “Python program” though later we will formalize the notion of algorithms using Turing machines) that on input a regular expression \(e\) over the alphabet \(\{0,1\}\) and a string \(x\in \{0,1\}^*\), outputs \(1\) iff \(e\) matches \(x\) (i.e., outputs \(\Phi_e(x)\)).
+Specifically, there is an algorithm (think “Python program” though later we will formalize the notion of algorithms using Turing machines) that on input a regular expression ee over the alphabet {0,1}\{0,1\} and a string x{0,1}x\in \{0,1\}^*, outputs 11 iff ee matches xx (i.e., outputs Φe(x)\Phi_e(x)).

 Algorithm 6.10 Regular expression matching

-Input: Regular expression \(e\) over \(\Sigma^*\), \(x\in \Sigma^*\)
+Input: Regular expression ee over Σ\Sigma^*, xΣx\in \Sigma^*

-Output: \(\Phi_e(x)\)
+Output: Φe(x)\Phi_e(x)

-Procedure \(\mathsf{Match}\)(\(e\),\(x\))
+Procedure Match\mathsf{Match}(ee,xx)

-if {\(e=\emptyset\)} return \(0\) ;
+if {e=e=\emptyset} return 00 ;

-if {\(x=""\)} return \(\mathsf{MatchEmpty}(e)\);
+if {x=""x=""} return MatchEmpty(e)\mathsf{MatchEmpty}(e);

-if {\(e \in \Sigma\)} return \(1\) iff \(x=e\) ;
+if {eΣe \in \Sigma} return 11 iff x=ex=e ;

-if {\(e = (e' | e'')\)} return {\(\mathsf{Match}(e',x)\) or \(\mathsf{Match}(e'',x)\)} ;
+if {e=(ee)e = (e' | e'')} return {Match(e,x)\mathsf{Match}(e',x) or Match(e,x)\mathsf{Match}(e'',x)} ;

-for {\(i \in [|x|]\)}
+for {i[x]i \in [|x|]}

-if {\(\mathsf{Match}(e',x_0 \cdots x_{i-1)}\) and \(\mathsf{Match}(e'',x_i \cdots x_{|x|-1)}\)} return \(1\) ;
+if {Match(e,x0xi1)\mathsf{Match}(e',x_0 \cdots x_{i-1)} and Match(e,xixx1)\mathsf{Match}(e'',x_i \cdots x_{|x|-1)}} return 11 ;

 endfor